fairlearn/fairlearn/docs/user_guide/datasets.rst

 the housing value equation, it lacks reasoning for including that particular set of variables.

-Modern machine learning practicioners have used the Boston Housing dataset as a benchmark to assess the performance of emerging supervised learning techniques.
+Modern machine learning practitioners have used the Boston Housing dataset as a benchmark to assess the performance of emerging supervised learning techniques.